kubevirt/project-infra/github/ci/README.md

-# kubevirt-ci
+# KubeVirt-CI

 Ansible based description of the KubeVirt CI environment for functional tests.
-The ansible roles here allow to recrate and scale the Jenkins CI environment used.
+The Ansible roles here allow to re-crate and scale the Jenkins CI environment used.

 ## Prepare your Github Project

-The following steps **1** and **2** give youre Jenkins server the permissions to add comments to your Pull Request and to change the build status.
-Step **3** allow your jenkins server, to be notified by Github, if there is new code to test.
-Independently of these steps, periodically polling a Github repo for changes will always work.
+The following steps **1** and **2** give your Jenkins server the permissions to add comments to your Pull Request and to change the build status.
+Step **3** allow your Jenkins server, to be notified by Github, if there is new code to test.
+Independently of these steps, periodically polling a Github repository for changes will always work.

-1. create an access token with the following permissions, to allow your jenkins server to update the PR states.
+1. create an access token with the following permissions, to allow your Jenkins server to update the PR states.

 ![test](personal_access_token.png)